luau-lang/luau/rfcs/syntax-string-interpolation.md

 print(`{set1} ∪ {set2} = {Set.union(set1, set2)}`)
 --> {0, 1, 3} ∪ {0, 5, 4} = {0, 1, 3, 4, 5}

--- For illustrative purposes.
-These are illegal specifically because they don't interpolate anything. print(`Some example escaping the braces \{like so}`) print(`backslash \ that escapes the space is not a part of the string...`) print(`backslash \\ will escape the second backslash...`)
+print(`Some example escaping the braces \{like so}`) print(`backslash \ that escapes the space is not a part of the string...`) print(`backslash \\ will escape the second backslash...`)